ashutoshmjain/gita/src/mathuraChap06.md

 > She was repeatedly told she was cut open off a large fish, and that her smell was a living proof of her being a fish-born - and so was her name!
 >
-> People never missed an opportunity to laugh at her.
+> Cruel kids  never missed an opportunity to laugh at her.
 They never cared that the idea of her stink had taken deeper roots.
 Something that affected every aspect of her life - how to come across to maintain a distance - where to walk to avoid contact!
 >
 > She probably preferred roses for their stronger fragrance.
 She didn't want her smell roam around naked while she spoke to `Maharishi` !

 </div>

-She sure was as comfortable in waters as a fish.
-And the story had a side plot that made it sound convincing.
-Olds of the village said she had a twin brother - born off the same large fish.
-He was adopted by king `Uparichara` who believed they both were born off his sperm, swallowed by a fish[^fish].
+She sure was comfortable in waters like a fish.
+And the story had a side plot - that made it sound convincing.
+Olds of the village once said she had a twin brother - born off the same large fish.
+He was adopted by king `Uparichara`.
+Apparently, the king believed they both were born off his sperm - swallowed by a fish[^fish].

-How could this be true — she thought — for her brother never showed up for help.
+How could this be true? — her logical side always wondered.
+Her brother never showed up for help.
 Nor did the king ever send anyone to check on her.
 The fable went far enough to claim that having been appointed the general of `Uparichara's` army, her brother ruled the vast state of `Matsya`, adjoining `Sur Sena`.

-She had doubts, for she knew people could conjure up anything these days.
-But still - why not clarify with `Maharishi` who had ability to see the past !
+It was too much to brood over for her untrained mind at younger age - with no one to confide in.
+As she grew older, she understood people could conjure up anything these days.
+But still - why not clarify with `Maharishi`!
+People believed he had the ability to see the past!
 Not only past, she was hoping `Maharishi` might get kind enough to shed some light on her future — at least how to get out of the hole she was dug into!

+She desperately needed closure to her child - to embrace the youth.

 ## 6.1